Bernix01/medusa-storage-supabase/README.md

 - [Node.js v17 or greater](https://nodejs.org/en)
 - [A Medusa backend](https://docs.medusajs.com/development/backend/install)
 - [Supabase account](https://supabase.com/)
-- Supabase storage bucket. **Do not set it to public** as this plugin handles signed urls.
+- Supabase storage bucket. **Set it to public** as this plugin handles signed urls but some files need to be public :).

 ---